-Political theorists and philosophers on the other hand understand legitimacy not as the perceived normative status of a political order but as its actual normative status.
+Political theorists and philosophers, on the other hand, understand legitimacy not as the perceived normative status of a political order but as its actual normative status.
 The vast majority of scholars agree that legitimacy can be dubbed as the moral "right to rule" (e.g. Buchanan/Keohane 2006; Estlund 2007; Applbaum 2010).
-Exactly which rights, obligations and liabilities the status of legitimacy confers to the rulers and the ruled, is a heavily disputed topic that I cannot discuss here (cf. Ladenson 1980; Raz 1986; Edmundson 1998; Christiano 1999; Copp 1999; Wellman 2001; Buchanan 2002; Applbaum 2010).
-Let me just point out, pace Ladenson, Buchanan and Wellman, that the normative authority5 to create binding rules and commands is to my mind a necessary component of legitimacy since it is this feature which sets it apart from other forms of the justified exercise of coercion like, for example, self-defense (Raz 1986).
-Furthermore, apart from cases like self-defense and defense of others the ability to create morally valid rules is a necessary precondition for permissibility of coercion (Schmelzle 2011).
-For the purpose of this paper I will therefore assume that the legitimacy of a political order or institution vis-à-vis its subjects entails that it has the authority to create morally binding rules and decisions as well as the right to enforce these rules and decisions coercively.
+Exactly which rights, obligations and liabilities the status of legitimacy confers on the rulers and the ruled, is a heavily disputed topic that I cannot discuss at length here (cf. Ladenson 1980; Raz 1986; Edmundson 1998; Christiano 1999; Copp 1999; Wellman 2001; Buchanan 2002; Applbaum 2010).
+Let me just point out, pace Ladenson, Buchanan and Wellman, that the normative authority to create binding rules and commands is to my mind a necessary component of legitimacy.
+It is this feature which sets it apart from other forms of the justified exercise of coercion like, for example, self-defense (Raz 1986).
+Furthermore, apart from uncontroversial cases such as self-defense and the defense of others, the ability to create morally valid rules is a necessary precondition for permissibility of coercion (Schmelzle 2011).
+For the purpose of this paper, I will therefore assume that the